emirik0l/floristry/README.md

 - Cornflower + (Any Red Flower) = Hermit Purple
 - Sunflower + Open Eyeblossom = Moonflower
 - Azure Bluet + Dandelion/Daisy = Patina Flower
+- Dandelion + Cornflower/Blue Orchid = Viridelphia
 - Rose Bush + Wither Rose = Wither Bush

 Planned for the future:

-- About 10 Tier 1 flowers.
 - 3 more tiers of special flowers that can only be obtained by cross-breeding.
 Higher tiers of special flowers have unique effects.
 - Special honey which can be made by bees when they gather nectar from special flowers.
 It has much more concentrated effects compared to the flowers.